Did you know Mattel wanted to sell more Barbie clothing than dolls? That's why her proportions were so wild—the clothes make her look human!

 Are you crazy about Barbie?
 Do you enjoy making cool things out of unusual materials?
 Do you like coffee?
 Why not combine these interests and create accessories for your favorite Barbie dolls out of empty K-cups?

 “Barbie hats from K-cups,” you say?
-“I’ve never heard of such a such a thing!”
-Of course you haven't heard of them -- I invented them!
-Stick with me because here’s how to save those used K-cups from being trashed… and use up your paper, fabric, or craft scraps in the bargain!
+“I’ve never heard of such a thing!”
+Of course, you haven't heard of them—I invented them!
+Stick with me because here’s how to save those used K-cups from being trashed…and use up your paper, fabric, or craft scraps in the bargain!

-Unlike crocheted hats, which while romantic-looking require time, patience, and skill with a needle, these Barbie K-cup hats are easy and fast, taking only a few minutes… but your dolls will be the belles of the block.
+Unlike crocheted hats, which, while romantic-looking, require time, patience, and skill with a needle, these Barbie K-cup hats are easy and fast, taking only a few minutes.
+Even though they are quick to make, your dolls will be the belles of the block!